 The Entire Supply Chain Should Be Accountable for Workers’ Pay

-When we think of wage violation and labor accountability, we usually think of manufacturers and the factories themselves as the guilty parties.
+When we think of wage violation and labor accountability, we usually think of manufacturers and the factories as guilty parties.
 In reality, the entire supply chain should meet fair labor standards and require that the tools are in place to enforce them.
 Manufacturers are just one small part of the supply chain.

-All parts of the supply chain should be accountable for safe working conditions and fair pay
+All parts of the supply chain should be accountable for safe working conditions and fair pay.

 Garment Workers Are Essential